Vintage Spanners & Wrenches in Australia

 Malleable S shaped spanners marked BUNCLE & SON / NTH MELB (and sizes) there are two spanners from the series missing from this photo

-The large malleable iron straight end spanner shown below is the only one known to date.
+The large malleable iron straight end spanner shown below is uncommon.

 Large BuncleMalleable spanner about 23 " long